This article aims to help you apply more useful and worthwhile methods based on strategies that I use.

 The main purpose of Flipboard is to share news and informational articles found on the web by flipping them into magazines of various topics.

-Nevertheless, I also love to share useful information with my followers.
-I made a separate magazine called “Great Articles That I Found” and I flip articles that I think are useful for others.
+You can share useful information with your followers whether or not you wrote it yourself.
+I made a separate magazine called “Great Articles That I Found” and I flip articles there that I think are useful for others.

-With Flipboard, readers who like something might re-flip the article into their own magazine, increasing the likelihood of someone else finding it.
+Readers who like something they see on Flipboard might re-flip the article into their own magazine, increasing the likelihood of someone else finding it.

 Flip Your Own Articles

-Include a comment with each flip to attract search traffic.
+It's crucial to include a comment with each flip to attract search traffic.
 When sharing other flips, describe why you liked the article and why you recommend it.
-When flipping your own content, provide a detailed explanation of what to expect from it.
-Explain the most important points.
+When flipping your own content, provide a brief explanation of what to expect from it.

 How to Set Up Your Flipboard For Best Results